vermiliondesign/taco_shell_boilerplate/trunk/public/README.md

 # TACO SHELL
 A Frontend and Backend Project-Starter for WordPress.
-Frontend: compiles SASS with grunt.
-Backend: hooked up with tacowordpress.
+Frontend: compiles SASS with Grunt.
+Backend: build CPT's and CF's with CRUD-like methodology, using tacowordpress.

 ## BACKEND Setup
 tacowordpress Project Starter